 for your health and well-being.

 In addition, a variety of services, and support staff are available

 to help with emotional, physical, or social challenges that you might

 encounter while receiving cancer care.
-Visit Cancer
+Visit the Stanford

-Patient Services to learn more about the variety of programs and
+Cancer Center to learn more about the variety of programs and

 services we offer.